Haishi2016/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Secured Locker/azure-functions/README.md

         os.remove(decrypted_file)
 ```

-## 7. Debug the project locally to make sure the retraining data can be fetched from the SCZ-MM storage blob, decrypted and uploaded to Custom Vision project as "Untagged" images.
+## 7. Debug the project locally to make sure the retraining data can be fetched from the Azure-Percept-SMM storage blob, decrypted and uploaded to Custom Vision project as "Untagged" images.

 ## 8. Deploy the project to your Azure subscription and upload the local settings to cloud.